taxprofiler/taxpasta/docs/tutorials/tutorial.md

 ### Important caveat

 You may have noticed that when ‘standardising’ the output from each classifier, that not all columns are retained.
-This is because each profiler has a different way of making taxonomic classification, and will produce additional metrics (represented as additional columns) that allow for better evaluation of the accuracy or confidence in each hit.
+This is because eachclassifier/ has a different way of making taxonomic classification/profiing, and will produce additional metrics (represented as additional columns) that allow for better evaluation of the accuracy or confidence in each hit.

-However, as these metrics are *not* consistent between each profiler, they are are not comparable between each other, thus in `taxpasta` we only retain columns that are conceptually comparable - i.e., raw read counts.
+However, as these metrics are *not* consistent between eachclassifier/, they are are not comparable between each other, thus in `taxpasta` we only retain columns that are conceptually comparable - i.e., raw read counts.